 We are guided by a high level International Reference Group made up of global thought leaders.
 The IRG help identify and connect us to exciting opportunities, track emerging trends in their varied fields, including technology, innovative finance, philanthropy and social enterprise, and expand our networks.

 Our portfolio of investments fall broadly under inclusive economic growth, health, water and humanitarian assistance.
 This thematic focus advances a deeper understanding of how innovations can catalyse change within and across complex development ecosystems, and our regional focus maximises the impact of our financial resources.

-Our future promises to be as creative and exciting as our first two years.
+Our future promises to be as creative and exciting as our first three years.
 We will respond to the increasing demand for support from Australia’s bilateral and regional aid program, incubating ideas and supporting the adoption of innovative approaches in many different contexts.
 We will continue to focus on health, water and economic growth and will remain open to new opportunities to offer solutions to complex development challenges.